 How to choose a tripod

-Weight – The problem, of course, is that tripods are big, heavy, and awkward to set up – or at least, they always used to be.
-The good news is that, if you’ve become allergic to tripods after lugging around a chunky metal beast weighing several kilograms, the latest offerings are lighter and more portable than ever before.
+Weight – The problem, of course, is that tripods are big, heavy, and awkward to set up – or at least, they used to be.
+The good news is that, if you’ve an aversion to tripods after lugging around a heavy, chunky metal one, the latest offerings are lighter and more portable than ever.

 Leg sections – three, four, or five?
 Where three-section legs were once considered de rigueur, four- or five-section models are now standard, giving a shorter folded length that’s more convenient to carry, especially when combined with reverse-folding leg designs.
 Anti-twist leg locks make setting up quicker than ever, while the Arca Swiss dovetail pattern has emerged as the de facto standard for quick-release plates.